statnett/controller-runtime-viper/CONTRIBUTING.md

      go test ./...
      ```

+7. Run `golangci-lint` to catch any linter errors.
+    ```shell
+     golangci-lint run
+     ```

-7. Commit your changes using a descriptive commit message.
+8. Commit your changes using a descriptive commit message.
 We follow [Semantic release](https://github.com/semantic-release/semantic-release) to determine next semantic version number, generate a changelog and publish the release.
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.

      ```shell
      git commit
      ```

-8. Push your branch to GitHub:
+9. Push your branch to GitHub:

     ```shell
     git push origin my-fix-branch
     ```

-9. In GitHub, send a pull request to `main`.
+10. In GitHub, send a pull request to `main`.